symfony/symfony-docs/components/lock.rst

     All concurrent processes must use the same physical file system by running on the same machine and using the same absolute path to the lock directory.

-    By definition, usage of ``FlockStore`` in an HTTP context is incompatible with multiple front servers, unless to ensure that the same resource will always be locked on the same machine or to use a well configured shared file system.
+    Using a ``FlockStore`` in an HTTP context is incompatible with multiple front servers, unless to ensure that the same resource will always be locked on the same machine or to use a well configured shared file system.

 Files on the file system can be removed during a maintenance operation.
-For instance, to clean up the ``/tmp`` directory or after a reboot of the machine when a directory uses tmpfs.
+For instance, to clean up the ``/tmp`` directory or after a reboot of the machine when a directory uses ``tmpfs``.
 It's not an issue if the lock is released when the process ended, but it is in case of ``Lock`` reused between requests.

 .. caution::